pconstr/recurrent/README.md

 * the worker's job implementation determines at the end of each run when (and whether) to repeat
 * as many worker processes as you want spread over multiple cores and machines - but you have to start them

-caveats
+Caveats
 -------

 * single point of failure in queue manager, and redis itself - you need to make sure both stay up / restart quickly and there's exactly 1 instance of each running

-installing
+Installing
 ----------

 `npm install recurrent`

-running the manager
+Running the manager
 -------------------

-make sure redis is running and then:
+Make sure redis is running and then:

 <pre>
 var recurrent = require('recurrent');